leah-apking/project4_machine_learning/README.md

 ![image](https://github.com/Erink8/Project4/assets/117420486/e82b346d-b1d0-49dd-94b5-627a2cd245d7)

-Using Google Collab, we imported the cleaned csv file and begin to train, test, and optimize our model.
+Using Google Collab, we imported the cleaned csv file and began to train, test, and optimize our model.

 ## Machine Learning